 For those fortunate enough to experience the joy of a litter of kittens in the house, you can expect the Mama cat to do the bulk of the toilet training.
 All you need do is give her the right tools to teach her kittens, and then sit back with a coffee and enjoy their antics.

-Thus, simply provide a large litter box with low sides that contains plenty of non-clumping cat litter.
+All you need to provide them is a large litter box with low sides that contains plenty of non-clumping cat litter.

-TRAINING TIP: Some words about litter tray cleanliness and kittens.
-Scent markers from pee and poop help attract the kittens to the tray.
-Whilst the tray should be kept clean, don’t swoop straight in but to wait a few hours before spot-cleaning.
+Training Tip Scent markers from pee and poop help attract the kittens to the tray.
+Whilst the tray should be kept clean, don’t swoop straight in but wait a few hours before spot-cleaning.
 This helps the youngsters get a stronger sense of what is a toilet area and what isn’t.

 What do you do when bringing a kitten or new cat home?